 Also, to assess if a patient qualifies for a liver transplant, the doctor might evaluate:

-A liver transplant surgery is a significantly risky surgery with risks associated with the procedure, as well as with the medications given to the patient to prevent rejection of the donor liver.
+A liver transplant surgery is a significantly risky surgery with risks associated with the procedure, as well as with the medications are given to the patient to prevent rejection of the donor's liver.
 Some basic risks associated with a liver transplant include:

-Before the procedure the doctor will conduct some tests to assess the overall health of the patient.
+Before the procedure, the doctor will conduct some tests to assess the overall health of the patient.
 These include blood and urine test, ultrasound, heart test, cancer tests, etc. Moreover, liver function tests will be performed to know the severity of the problem and the urgency of the transplant.
 Accordingly, the patient is put on the liver transplant waiting list.
-The wait for a donor liver to be available can vary greatly from case-to-case; where some patients might get a matching donor liver within days, others might not get the donor liver for months or years.
-In fact, some patients might not receive the donor liver.
+The wait for a donor liver to be available can vary greatly from case to case; where some patients might get a matching donor liver within days, while others might not get the donor liver for months or years.
+In fact, some patients might not receive the donor's liver.
 During the waiting process, the doctor will make the patient as comfortable as possible by treating symptoms.

-An alternative to this could be a living donor liver in which a living person donates a part of the liver to the patient in need for the transplant.
+An alternative to this could be a living donor liver in which a living person donates a part of the liver to the patient in need of the transplant.
 The donor’s liver grows back to its size within some weeks.
 This procedure is done after careful consideration.
-Foremost, there needs to be a person who is healthy, willing and also matches the donor’s criteria such as age, health, blood type, and organ size, etc. In most cases, the living donors are close family members or friends of the patient.
-A living donor transplant is safe and also as successful as a deceased donor transplants, but a lot of evaluations and tests need to be conducted to ensure the donor is a match; also the surgery carries risks for the donor.
+Foremost, there needs to be a person who is healthy, and willing, and also matches the donor’s criteria such as age, health, blood type, organ size, etc. In most cases, the living donors are close family members or friends of the patient.
+A living donor transplant is safe and also as successful as a deceased donor transplant, but a lot of evaluations and tests need to be conducted to ensure the donor is a match; also the surgery carries risks for the donor.

 No matter whether the patient is waiting for a liver or has the surgery already scheduled, it is critical for the patient to stay healthy and be ready for the transplant surgery.
-All medications need to be taken regularly, a healthy diet needs to be followed, all medical check-ups and appointment should be taken, and the patient should stay reasonable active.
+All medications need to be taken regularly, a healthy diet needs to be followed, all medical check-ups and appointments should be taken, and the patient should stay reasonably active.

-Post the surgery, the patient is kept under observation for a period of time to check for any complications and the response of the donor liver.
-Once, the patient is discharged, the doctor advises on the complete care routine regime, medications, home precautions, etc. that should be followed to ensure speedy recovery and effective functioning of liver.
+Post the surgery, the patient is kept under observation for a period of time to check for any complications and the response of the donor's liver.
+Once, the patient is discharged, the doctor advises on the complete care routine regime, medications, home precautions, etc. that should be followed to ensure a speedy recovery and effective functioning of the liver.

-That said, chances of a liver transplant surgery being successful depend on the patient’s condition and the complexity of the case.
-Though, survival rates are high and hence, the surgery is retorted as the ultimate step to treat fatal liver conditions.
+That said, the chances of a liver transplant surgery being successful depend on the patient’s condition and the complexity of the case.
+Though survival rates are high and hence, surgery is retorted as the ultimate step to treat fatal liver conditions.